banana-j/bananaj/README.md

     <version>1.1.3-alpha</version>
 </dependency>
 ```

+## MailChimpObject class
+Most of them are immutable, to prevent asynchronous data between localhost and server.
+When you execute methods like `object.changeName("new Name")` the local and server data is updated simultaneously.

+Most of the model classes can also be exported to JSON.

 ## Initial connection
 With the MailChimpConnection object you start to connect to your account.
 You can get all objects from this connection.
 First start with getting information about a list.